EFFICACY DATA

 BRIUMVI is where efficacy meets efficiency for patients with relapsing MS

-BRIUMVI significantly reduced relapse rates vs teriflunomide at 96 weeks1,2
+BRIUMVI significantly reduced ARR vs teriflunomide at 96 weeks1,2

 Less than 1 relapse for every 13 patient-years with BRIUMVI in ULTIMATE I study3